What to Do at Night in Auckland

 Location: Botany Town Centre under Hoyts, Wednesday, 5pm-11pm; Henderson under Kmart, Thursday, 5.30pm-11pm; Papatoetoe under KMart, Friday, 5.30pm-12am; Pakuranga under The Warehouse, Saturday, 5.30pm-12am; and Glenfield Mall under Countdown, Sunday.
 5.30-11pm.

 On the subject of food, Auckland has many spectacular restaurants to treat yourself to.
-The choice is quite overwhelming, but because most of us are travelling on a budget, we put together this list of Cheap Eats in Auckland.
+The choice is quite overwhelming, but we’ve whittled it down to the goodies in The Foodie Guide to Auckland.

-Sure, it’s great to see the city of Auckland from 220m in the Southern Hemisphere’s tallest building’s observation deck during the day.
+Sure, it’s great to see the city of Auckland from 220m (722ft) in the Southern Hemisphere’s tallest building’s observation deck during the day.
 However, nighttime gives a whole new perspective of the city with vibrant city lights.
-Get your Sky Tower admission ticket here.
+Get your Sky Tower admission ticket on Viator or Tripadvisor.

 Location: That unmissable building on Victoria Street West, Auckland City.